 Building Resilience: A #FinBiz2030 Series

-Following from the previous event, “Courage in Adversity”, we are proud to present “Equality.
+Following from the previous event, “Equality.
 Diversity.
-Opportunity” as the next in our Building Resilience series.
+Opportunity”, we are proud to present “Leadership, Purpose and Ethics” as the next in our Building Resilience series.

 The ‘Building Resilience’ webinar series is aimed at young finance, accountancy and business professionals, students and One Young World Ambassadors.

 Every corner of the world has been touched by this pandemic unlike anything we’ve ever seen before.
 As it stands, the socioeconomic outlook is uncertain and the future is challenging as millions have experienced some sort of displacement in their professional and personal lives.

 But as the world begins to adjust to COVID-19 and move forward, we need to ensure the world’s workforce is ready to rebuild with optimism and lead with resilience.
 We must work towards creating a more sustainable future, and that requires each and every one of us to play our part.

 As part of the ‘Building Resilience’ Series, we will bring you insight and experience from young leaders and experts that will equip you with the knowledge and confidence to lead through this uncertain time.